tuura/fantasi/doc/README.md

 Software Build Tools for Eclipse`.

-* **1.** In the repository, you can find the C-based API ready to compile, build and download into the Nios II processor, see file `fantasi-API.c`.
+* **1.** In the repository, you can find the C-based API ready to compile, build and download into the Nios II processor, see file `nios-API.c`.
 To use this API, first you will need to create a project inside the `Nios II Software Build Tools for Eclipse` plugin.
 The project that is created is divided in 2 sub-projects: (1) the first one contains tha application